Learning and Workforce Development Overview

 Peer Support Specialist Apprenticeship

-As part of the Promising Leaders in the Care Economy (PLACE) Hub, FHI 360’s Peer Support Specialist Apprenticeship partners with the Public Works Alliance (PWA) to train apprentices who have experienced recovery from personal and societal challenges.
+As part of our Apprenticeship Programs, FHI 360’s Peer Support Specialist Apprenticeship partners with the Public Works Alliance (PWA) to train apprentices who have experienced recovery from personal and societal challenges.
 These include substance use disorder, PTSD, the re-entry process, and many other challenges.
 This shared experience enables apprentices to support others who are going through similar hardships.

 By partnering with FHI 360, employers can use this apprenticeship to reinforce a holistic approach in their mental health services.
 Apprentices who complete their apprenticeship earn a national credential from the U.S. Department of Labor (DOL).
 To learn more, consult our fact sheet.

-Upon completion, apprentices under the PLACE Hub receive a nationally recognized credential from the U.S. Department of Labor.
+Upon completion, apprentices receive a nationally recognized credential from the U.S. Department of Labor.
 Read the fact sheet to learn more.

 Breaking the Cycle: How Two YDPA Apprentices Are Healing Their Communities